Multilogin X vs. Octo Browser: Comparing Two Powerful Anti-Detect Browsers

 Creating profiles in bulk in Octo Browser

-After a profile has been created, you can run the Cookie Robot for it.
+An additional advantage of Octo is that after creating a profile, you can activate the Cookie Robot.
 This feature enhances profile credibility and trust scores when registering accounts on various platforms and services, reducing the risk of bans.
 To launch the Cookie Robot, simply specify the list of URLs it should visit.
 After that, the browsing history and cookies will automatically be saved in the profile.

 Cookie robot in Octo Browser